-I define high end cabinets as a combination of three factors: 1.)
-Quality materials; 2.)
-Quality workmanship; and 3.)
-Unique styling.
+You can define high-end cabinets as a combination of three factors: Quality materials, quality work, and unique styling.

-Kitchen cabinets are really just a bunch of boxes affixed to your walls and resting on the floor.
-So it's no accident that industry parlance for this part of the construction is simply "the box."
-The box should not be MDF or any other type of pressboard.
-Despite industry claims to the contrary, I do not believe you can build a quality kitchen cabinet box out of MDF.
+Kitchen cabinets are boxes that are affixed to your walls and resting on the floor.
+So it's no accident that industry parlance for this part of the construction is "the box."

-- Plywood: The plywood used in quality kitchen cabinets is not the stuff on the bulk racks at Home Depot.
-It's furniture-grade plywood that performs as well or even better than solid wood.
+- Plywood: The plywood used in quality kitchen cabinets is not the stuff on the bulk racks at most home centers or lumberyards.
+Instead, it is furniture-grade plywood that performs as well or even better than solid wood.
 Plywood will be found in the box, not doors and other finish surfaces.

-- Solid Wood: Solid wood doors and drawer fronts are par for the course in high end kitchen cabinets.
+- Solid Wood: Solid wood doors and drawer fronts are par for the course in high-end kitchen cabinets.
 Solid wood constructed cabinets are the best choice for quality.

 Outside dimensions of the box vary.
 But within each box, recommended thicknesses of panels are:

-- Back Panel (Wall Cabinet Only): 1/2" thick--important because the cabinets hang from this panel.
+- Back Panel (wall cabinet only): 1/2" thick (This is important because the cabinets hang from this panel)

-- Porcelanosa: This 30 year-old Spanish company has made huge inroads in the high-end kitchen cabinet industry.
-Like Aran, its U.S. footprint is rather small (only 5 locations).
+This 30-year-old Spanish company has made huge inroads in the high-end kitchen cabinet industry.
+Like Aran, its U.S. footprint is rather small, with only five locations.

-- Smallbone of Devizes: Even the name of this U.K.-based company is high-end.
+Even the name of this U.K.-based company is high-end.
 Smallbone features distinctive all-wood cabinetry.
-If you're looking for high-end but not the sleek Euro style, Smallbone just may be the answer.
+If you're looking for high-end but not necessarily sleek Euro-style, Smallbone may be the answer.